I Love You

 Happy Birthday in Heaven, Mother.

-Happy Birthday, Joe Willie
+Happy Birthday, Joe Namath

 I’ve never met him, but I haven’t given up hope.
 Maybe one day, if I’m lucky, I’ll get to meet Joe Namath.
 A few years ago, when I took a crazy road trip through several states, on the way home, I made a detour, just so I could visit the plaque honoring Joe Namath in Beaver Falls, Pennsylvania.
 It’s right outside the Carnegie Free Library in downtown Beaver Falls, if you decide to go.